CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/README.md

 Build Codenamed:  "XMasGift2Too"

-Xfce4 Desktop OS LiveImage/Installer with Mythtv Frontend 0.28.1 / OpenVPN Client
+Xfce4 Desktop OS LiveImage/Installer with Mythtv 0.28.1 / OpenVPN Client

-*This frontend client was intended to be used with a Automythserver running OpenVPN, but it will work fine as a traditional mythfrontend client as well.
+*This frontend client was intended to be used with a Automythserver running OpenVPN, but it will work fine as a traditional mythfrontend client/mythtv-backend server as well.